linode/docs/docs/networking/ssh/using-sshfs-on-linux.md

     umount sshfsExample

 ### SSH Keys Persistent Mounts

-You'll need to make sure you can log into the remote server without entering a password; you'll need to configure SSH keys to accomplish this.
-This will allow you to mount the remote filesystem without needing to enter a password.
+You'll need to make sure you can log into the remote server without entering a password.
+We can do this by modifying our SSH

 The SSH Key will be stored in the remote directories `authorized_keys` file.
 Issue the following commands to generate an SSH key and copy it to the remote server's `authorized_keys2` file.
 {:note}